jharwell/sierra-sample-project/README.md

 # sierra-sample-project
-Sample project to illustrate how to use SIERRA with ARGoS
+Sample project SIERRA projects to illustrate how to use SIERRA with:

+- ARGoS
+- ROS/Gazebo